-The windshield washer reservoir is located behind the headlight.
+The windshield washer reservoir is located behind the driver's side headlight.
 Check the reservoir's fluid level by removing the cap and looking at the level gauge attached to the cap.

-Canadian Models

-The low washer level indicator will light when the level is low (see page 57).
+On Canadian models The low washer level indicator will light when the level is low (see page 215).